 You can still wear designer if you want, and at a much better price!
 This Tommy Hilfiger jacket runs at about $80, which is an insanely good deal if you ask me.
 Especially considering just how expensive their stuff tends to be.
 And what’s even better is that you know beforehand what level of quality you can expect.

 It is a short jacket, so is only going to keep your upper body warm.
-But you will have great range of motion, since it doesn’t restrict your legs in any way.
+But you will have a great range of motion since it doesn’t restrict your legs in any way.
 This puffer jacket is made completely out of Nylon, which is one of the better materials for outerwear.
-It’s really durable, and it’s water resistant even without any additional coating, so you can safely wear this jacket in wet weather.
+It’s really durable, and it’s water-resistant even without any additional coating, so you can safely wear this jacket in wet weather.

-There’s a bunch of different color options, but there’s even more size options!
-Sizes actually range from S to 4XL, including several tall and plus size options.
-The jacket is generally spacious, and runs true to size, so you can wear thicker hoodies underneath it and still feel comfortable.
+There are a bunch of different color options, but there are even more size options!
+Sizes actually range from S to 4XL, including several tall and plus-size options.
+The jacket is generally spacious and runs true to size, so you can wear thicker hoodies underneath it and still feel comfortable.

 It has a stand collar that’s lined with fleece, for increased warmth around your neck.
 There are also elastic storm cuffs that keep the draft out from the sleeves, as well as an adjustable hood.
 The only downside to this jacket is the inner pocket – it is really thin, so it doesn’t feel too secure.
 But, there are two additional external pockets with zippers that you can use for hand-warming or your stuff.